cpjhenry/ind/README.md

 Like all good programs, **ind** has expanded beyond its original scope.
-In keeping with Linux tradition, significant blocks of specific task code has been spun off as separate tools.
+In keeping with Linux tradition, significant blocks of specific task code has been spun off as separate tools or turned over to helper apps.

 Please see ChangeLog for a history of changes to this script.